Level 3 Apprenticeship

 Apprenticeship information

-A minimum of three GCSEs at grade 4 (C) or above including English and maths
+A minimum of two GCSEs at grade 4 (C) or above including English and maths.

 English and Maths

-You may need to complete your English and Maths Functional Skills depending on your GCSE grades, or if you cannot provide evidence of your GCSE results.
+You will only need to complete English and Maths Functional Skills if you are unable to provide evidence of your GCSE qualifications or if your existing grades are just below the required entry requirements.

 The Functional Skills programme runs as an addition to the time you are already required to spend doing your off-the-job training.
 Following a thorough assessment process, we will select a learning plan suitable for you, which will be either 2-weeks full-time or 12-weeks (one day per-week) each for English and/or maths.